MT5 Volatility Index Indicator Guide: V75 & Forex Trading

 Next Steps: Take Action on Your Volatility Trading Setup

-Now that you’ve got a feel for how MT5 indicators help with volatility index trading, let’s talk about what to do next.
+Now that you've got a feel for how MT5 indicators help with volatility index trading, here's what to do next.
 No pressure — just a few practical steps you can try at your own pace.

 - Pick one or two MT5 volatility indicators from the MQL5 Marketplace and test them on a demo account first.
 Good starting points are the Relative Volatility Index or a simple standard deviation tool.
 No need to download a dozen at once.